tjduigna/stonks/README.md

 ```
 `sec_file` is loaded second and overrides `cfg_file` and is meant for sensitive
 data, e.g.

 ```python
 c.Mailbox.user = ''
 c.Mailbox.pwd = ''
 c.Processor.total_deposit = float
 ```

+Rather than having to provide the command line argument to the secrets file,
+its path can be set with the environment variable, `STONKS_SECRETS`.